 You can bring a pair of “going out boots” too.
 Warm, leather boots don’t go with everything, but don’t be a hero.
 If it’s cold, wear the heavy boots.

 Hats, gloves and scarves

 Paris is a fashion-forward city, but how do you focus on fashion in winter?
 It’s all about your accessories.
-Winter is a great time to break out wrist warmers, leather gloves, colorful scarves and knit caps.
-Don’t shy away from those big, blanket-like scarves – they’ll save your neck, literally!
-Thick socks are a must too.
+Winter is a great time to break out wrist warmers, leather gloves with touchscreen fingertips, colorful scarves and knit caps.
+Don't shy away from those big, blanket scarves – they'll save your neck, literally!
+Thick wool socks are a must too.